Fossj117/fossj117.github.io/_posts/2024-04-24-prep-for-plurality-reading-group.md

 * Discussion on "tech solutionism"
 * Discussion on civic tech space in the US?
 Why have these initiatives been so successful in Taiwan?
 Is such a movement possible here?
 If so, how?
 If not, why not?
     * How much of the success in Taiwan has to do with the civic hacking community being particularly vibrant etc. vs. the culture from the government side being particularly open / humble / willing to integrate new ideas?
 * What do we make of 3-1's concept of "plural social science"?
 What direction is this pointing?
 Is it towards network science?
 Something different?
-I don't feel like the ideas here are super well developed?
+I don't feel like the ideas here are super well developed.
 What is the real methodological preference that is being suggested here?

 ## Plurality References